odysseyindia/odyssey-tours/content/english/tim/itineraries/indian-highlights/_index.md

         url: /destinations/india/states/delhi/cities/delhi/hotels/colonels-retreat/
         title: Colonel's Retreat
         content: >-
-          Colonel’s Retreat is a pleasant and homely guest house in the upmarket, tree-lined neighborhood of Defence Colony.
+          Colonel’s Retreat is a very pleasant and homely guest house in an upmarket, tree-lined neighbourhood.
 The large rooms are comfortable and artistically furnished.
 Each floor boasts a lovely lounge area with comfortable sofas for relaxing, books to read and borrow, and computers.
 A private rooftop dining area gives you a lovely view of the city.
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''